nick8592/Magic-Projection/Assignment - Magic Projection/README.md

 > In this trick, the user predicts the number that will appear on a single or multiple dice.
 Another trick is for the user to throw a dice.
 In this case, the system must project three sides viewable from a dice.

 Use `D6 Dice - Images` dataset which has many dice images.
-The code can detect the position of each dices from a top-down view images, the bounding of each dice are mark with green line and corners mark with red dot.
-A function can generate combinations for a target_sum using numbers of dices.
+The code can track the position of each dices from a top-down view images, the bounding of each dice are mark with green line and corners mark with red dot.
+A function can print out all combinations for a target_sum using numbers of dices.

 - [x] Detect dices position
 - [x] Get dices corner's coordinate